 Education is a key to empowerment

-Having an education has become increasingly important in order to be able to take full advantage of the opportunities offered by today's society.
+It is important for young people to complete upper secondary education in order to be able to take full advantage of the opportunities offered by today's society.
 This applies not least to job opportunities.
-One of the Government's most important challenges is improving schools so that all pupils complete both compulsory school and upper secondary school with pass grades.
+One of the Government's most important challenges is that all pupils complete both compulsory school and upper secondary school with pass grades.

 Schools must take a clear stance in favour of human rights and the democratic values that form the basis of our society.
 Schools must be felt to be a secure environment for children and young people, in which everyone is given equal opportunities.

-Alongside the formal educational system, non-formal education, which is structured but takes place outside the formal educational institutions, and informal learning, which is part of everyday life, are important elements of lifelong learning.
-Much knowledge and skill that can have great significance for future life choices and opportunities is gathered via liberal adult education and clubs.
+Together with the formal education system, non-formal education and informal learning are important components of lifelong learning.
+Much knowledge and skill that can have great significance for future life choices and opportunities is gathered via liberal adult education and clubs, and in working life.
 International exchanges, voluntary activities and international project work are also important instruments of non-formal education and informal learning for young people.

-The Government's most important measures in the area are:
+The Government's most important measures in the area are outlined below.

 The upper secondary school reform

-The first pupils will enter the new upper secondary school system in autumn 2011.
-The new system will involve two new qualifications: a preparatory qualification for higher education and a vocational qualification.
-On vocational programmes, more time will be devoted to programme-specific and vocational subjects to better prepare pupils for working life.
-The preparatory programmes for higher education are also being amended to prepare pupils better for future higher education studies.
-Upper secondary apprenticeship training in cooperation with labour market actors is also being introduced.
-Over the period 2011-2014, the Government wants to invest a total of SEK 794 million in creating 30 000 apprenticeship places in upper secondary school.
+The first pupils to enter the new upper secondary school system began in autumn 2011.
+Two new diplomas have been introduced: a higher education preparatory diploma and a vocational diploma.
+On vocational programmes, more time is devoted to programme-specific and vocational subjects to better prepare pupils for working life.
+The higher education preparatory programmes have also been amended to better prepare pupils for future higher education studies.
+Upper secondary apprenticeship education in cooperation with labour market actors was also introduced.

 Security, school health and welfare services, and gender equality

-A prerequisite for pupils to benefit from teaching and the right to education is that they are well and happy and feel seen, secure and appreciated.
-The Government has initiated a range of initiatives in this area, including a gender equality initiative in schools and measures to strengthen schools' work on core values.
-To make it possible to enhance school health and welfare services, temporary support in the form of a targeted government grant to school governing bodies is being introduced in 2012 and 2013.
+One prerequisite for pupils to be able to benefit from lessons and the right to education is that they are well and happy and feel seen, secure and appreciated.
+The Government has initiated a number of measures in this area, including a gender equality initiative in schools and measures to strengthen the work of schools in the area of discrimination and harassment.
+To make it possible to enhance school health and welfare services, the Government has introduced temporary support in the form of a targeted government grant to organisations responsible for schools for the period 2012-2015.